Aashishsharma/Learnings/CSS/CSS3.md

 display: flex, justify-content and align-items to center }

+##### 5. gap, row-gap, column-gap
+controls the space between flex items
+gap: 10px // applies for both row and column

-2. Items
+#### 2. Items properties
-1. Order
+##### 1. Order
-One imp property- style="order: 0 to n", 0- default, and all other items are placed based on order no. Useful when componetns order is dynamic from javascript, Generally used with inline style, since order no needs to be diff.
-For eeach item, can be used in renderethod arr.map()
+One imp property- style="order: 0 to n", 0- default, and all other items are placed based on order no. Useful when componetns order is dynamic from javascript, Generally used with inline style, since order no needs to be diff. for each item, can be used in render method arr.map()

 Why flexbox is popular as opposed to display:block with float and grid layout

 Due to shrink-grow and basis - they define the responsive layout

-2. ---------# flex-grow, shrink, basis------------
+##### 2. --- flex-grow, shrink, basis ---
 (These properties are added to flex-item)
 These 3 properties decide how the extra space within the flex container is utilized

-1. Flex-basis - minimum width for each item : 100px
+1. Flex-basis - default size of an element before the remaining space is distributed : 100px
-2. Flex-grow (default -0 - no item gets extra space)  - flex-grow:2 - this item would get twice the REMAINING SPACE as compared to other items, note thwt all other items need to jave the grow properties as well, or only this item would get the remaining space
+2. Flex-grow (default -0 - no item gets extra space)  - flex-grow:2 - this item would get twice the REMAINING SPACE as compared to other items, note that all other items need to have the grow properties as well, or only this item would get the remaining space
 3. Flex-shrink- (default-1 - all items are shrinked in equal proportion when screen size is being reduced) flez-shrink:3, this item would shrink thrice as compared to other items

 4. Flex - as a shorthand
 flex: 1, 1, 100px (grow, shrink, basis)

+##### 3. align-self: flex-start/end/center
-align-self: flex-start/end/center - this align individual items, as opposed to align-items (which is applied at container level)
+this align individual items, as opposed to align-items (which is applied at container level)

 #### 3. CSS GRID
 Grid vs flexbox